Where are they now? The 4 players signed Real Madrid signed along with Gareth Bale

 Carvajal got straight into the Madrid starting XI upon his return and has rarely been dislodged since, becoming a trusted lieutenant of Ancelotti and Zinedine Zidane.

-After the third of his four Champions League successes with the club in 2017, Marca ran an article asking if he is the best right-back in Real Madrid history.
+After the third of his five Champions League successes with the club in 2017, Marca ran an article asking if he is the best right-back in Real Madrid history.
 We’d say yes.
 But they probably weren’t asking us, were they?

 Still, Real saw enough potential to spend €6million on him in the summer of 2013 and, despite him taking a while to settle, it has proved the wisest of investments, with Casemiro going on to become one of the finest holding players in world football.

-Since returning from a loan at Porto in 2014-15, Casemiro has been an indispensable part of the Madrid starting line-up, adored by Zidane for his discipline and ability to shield the defence, allowing Toni Kroos and Luka Modric to get forwards and create.
+Since returning from a loan at Porto in 2014-15, Casemiro has been an indispensable part of the Madrid starting line-up, adored by Zidane for his discipline and ability to shield the defence, allowing Toni Kroos and Luka Modric to get forward and create.

 In 2020, the Guardian asked Casemiro the key to his success.
 “It’s not the legs, it’s the mind that’s in charge,” he said.
 “You have to be strong, aggressive: I like challenges, contact.
 But you play with your head; I always thought the key was thinking: being better positioned, seeing the move before it happens.”